Interview with Graduate Head of Business Development

 Business in my mind is about being an adaptable team player with a thirst for knowledge and not being afraid to say ‘I don’t know’.
 We’re always learning and growing after all…

-On the other hand, if an employer asks “why do you want to work for us?” you don’t want your only reason to be “because i’ve got a relevant degree”, it’s much more than that!
+On the other hand, if an employer asks ‘why would you like to work for us?‘ you don’t want your only reason to be “because i’ve got a relevant degree”, it’s much more than that!

 4. What (if anything) has surprised you about working in the IT and tech sector?